itsJamilAhmed/scs-credit-card-demo/README.md

 ### Step 4: Invoke fraudCheck API with valid payload

-Just as in step, invoke the API again.
+Just as in step 2 above, invoke the API again using your tool of choice.
 This time with this sample JSON payload:

 ```
 {